pbmoses/kustomize_gitops_bootstrap/README.md

 # kustomize_gitops_bootstrap
 To bootstrap gitops operator utilizing kustomize.
+This utilizes DEX as well as the IBM ArgoCD plugin for secrets management.
 1. clone
 2. kubectl kustomize build ./
 3. kubectl apply -k .